 — Rebecca Gummerson, Berlin Packaging

-The customisable and flexible nature of ecommerce platforms makes it easy for distributors to tap into new markets.
+The customizable and flexible nature of ecommerce platforms makes it easy for distributors to tap into new markets.
 Simply by adding product descriptions in relevant languages or categorizing products by cultural preferences, distributors become globally accessible and relevant.
 Making it possible for distributors to target markets that were otherwise out of reach, often in the furthest corners of the world, without a huge upfront investment or risk.

 Even if the business is running smoothly and you are not invested in chasing every new trend, adding digital tools to your offering is essential.
 As people spend more and more time online, businesses will have to consider adding an ecommerce channel if they want to stay relevant.